ucsf-wynton/wynton-website-hpc/docs/howto/r.md

 ## Installing R packages

 The majority of R packages are available from [CRAN] (Comprehensive R Archive Network).
-Another dominant repository of R packages is [Bioconductor], which provides R packages within the Bioinformatics area.
+Another dominant repository of R packages is [Bioconductor], which provides R packages with a focus on bioinformatics.
 Packages available from Bioconductor are not available on CRAN, and vice versa.
 At times, you will find online instructions for installing R packages hosted on, for instance, GitHub and GitLab.
 Before installing an R package from such sources, we highly recommend to install the package from CRAN or Bioconductor, if it is available there, because packages hosted on the latter are stable releases and often better tested.

 Before continuing, it is useful to understand where R packages looks for locally installed R packages.
 There are three locations that R considers: